zabio3/godolint/README.md

 |:-------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------|
 | DL3000 | Use absolute WORKDIR.                                                                                                                               |
 | DL3001 | For some bash commands it makes no sense running them in a Docker container like ssh, vim, shutdown, service, ps, free, top, kill, mount, ifconfig. |
+| DL3002 | Last user should not be root.